 The U.S. Department of Health and Human Services (USDHHS) provides state and some local obesity data on-line through a variety of tools.
 Links to these data, as well as data for a variety of other health behaviors, are provided below.
 Most of these obesity data are based on self-reported height and weight, which results in lower estimates than the National Health and Nutrition Examination Survey (NHANES) and other studies where height and weight are measured by trained examiners.

 Low-income preschoolers: State data (Pediatric Nutrition Surveillance System)

 Low-income preschoolers: County data (Pediatric Nutrition Surveillance System) – available through the Food Environment Atlas

 Children 10-17 years of age: State data (National Survey of Children’s Health)

 High school students: State and some local data (Youth Risk Behavior Surveillance System)

 Special Note on Obesity Maps: Maps depicting obesity data and trends are widely available on the Internet for free.
-For instance, adult obesity maps are available from the Centers for Disease Control and Prevention.
+For instance, obesity maps are available from the Centers for Disease Control and Prevention.
 Maps can be a powerful visual aid in presentations, fact sheets, proposals, and other materials.